-There have been no documented cases where the use of CPR training manikins has been responsible for the transmission of bacterial, fungal or viral diseases.
-Thorough cleaning and disinfecting will continue to minimize the risk.
+HIV is transmitted from an infected person by body fluids such as blood, semen, breast milk, rectal fluids, vaginal fluids or blood-containing secretions.
+There have been no documented cases where the use of CPR training manikins has been responsible for the transmission of HIV.
+Thorough cleaning and disinfecting will continue to minimize this risk.

 What precautions should I follow when participating in CPR training?

-- Wash hands thoroughly before any contact with manikin.
+- Wash your hands thoroughly before any contact with manikin.

 - Pretend or simulate ventilation when second person of two person team practices the "switching procedure."